solie75/Obsidian/STUDY/English/Word/Computer_Science_Term.md

 **Validation : checking or verifying any data before it is allowed into a computer system. this process (data validation) helps ensure data was not compromied or corrupted during transmission

+textured surface :

+**Refresh Rate** :   the number of times per second that a rster-based display device displays a new image (화면 주사율, 화면 빈도율, 화면 재생률)

+**Raster graphics** represents a two-dimensional picture as a rectangular matrx or grid of square pixels.

+**Bandwidth** : a measurement of the ability of an electronic communications device or system (such as a computer network) to send and receive information

+low frequency : 저주파, 30 ~ 300 kilohertZ